KLawsonDevelopment/AnimalCrossing/README.md

 Character/Item Images provided by Nintendo's Animal Crossing: New Leaf

+#Version 2

+Better mobile enviornment, calling external API to display all characters within the game, Better placements within the site itself, admin control (not allowing standard users to edit/delete)

 #Shoutouts

 The entire class for dealing with my insane checkbox debacle.
 Specifically Chad/Taylor for attempting to point me in the right direction.